jerrycoe/Bash-WP-Init/README.md

 			Wordpress will have to finish installation in web browser to create wp-config.php with auth keys and database connection credentials.
 		</li>
 		<li>
 			If homebrew is not installed you will get an error when running brew commands (brew services stop|start mysql).
-This can be modified to accomodate another environment using other mysql cli commands for restarting mysql.
+This can be modified to accomodate another environment using other mysql cli command for restarting mysql.
 		</li>
 	</ul>